What Are Some Public Liability Claim Examples?

 Public liability, also known as ‘occupiers liability’, covers public, private and rental property accidents.
 This also includes short-term lodging such as AirBnB or Stayz.

-Since public liability is a broad category of law, there is no definitive list of accidents.
+Since public liability is a broad category of law, there is no definitive list of claims.
 However, an accident is generally covered by public liability if it results from a person or organisation’s negligence.
 In other words, the accident must be someone else’s fault.

 Slips, trips and falls in public spaces